DNAAT Usage Guide

 python dnaat.py local path/to/your/sequences.fasta

-3. Customizing Scores
+3. Customizing Parameters

 Example:

-python dnaat.py global your_sequences.fasta --match 5 --mismatch -3 --gap -4
+python dnaat.py global your_sequences.fasta --match 5 --mismatch -3 --gap-open -10 --gap-extend -1 --no-plot

 4. Using Example Data